celestiaorg/docs/developers/submit-data.md

 To submit data to Celestia, users submit blob transactions (`BlobTx`).
-Blob transactions contain two components, a standard Cosmos-SDK transaction called `MsgPayForBlobs` and a `Blob` of data.
+Blob transactions contain two components, a standard Cosmos-SDK transaction called `MsgPayForBlobs` and one or more `Blob`s of data.

 ## Fee market and mempool

 Celestia makes use of a standard gas-priced prioritized mempool.
-By default, transactions with fees higher than that of other transactions in the mempool will be prioritized by validators.
+By default, transactions with gas prices higher than that of other transactions in the mempool will be prioritized by validators.

 ### Fees and gas limits

-As of version v1.0.0 of the application (celestia-app), there is no protocol enforced protocol minimum fee (similar to EIP-1559 in Ethereum).
+As of version v1.0.0 of the application (celestia-app), there is no protocol enforced minimum fee (similar to EIP-1559 in Ethereum).
 Instead, each consensus node running a mempool uses a locally configured gas price threshold that must be met in order for that node to accept a transaction, either directly from a user or gossiped from another node, into its mempool.

 As of version v1.0.0 of the application (celestia-app), gas is not refunded.
-Instead, transaction fees are deducted by a flat fee, originally determined by the user via multiplying the gas limit by the desired gas price.
+Instead, transaction fees are deducted by a flat fee, originally specified by the user in their tx (where fees = gasLimit * gasPrice).
 This means that users should use an accurate gas limit value if they do not wish to over pay.

 Under the hood, fees are currently handled by specifying and deducting a flat